|

 - The recommendation goes to the appropriate subcommittee for

 consideration.
-The subcommittee makes a recommendation to the study
+The subcommittee makes a recommendation to the Study

-committee, which then votes to either approve or reject the
+Committee, which then votes to either approve or reject the

 proposal.